- Table of Contents

 B2C Marketing:

 B2C purchases, on the other hand, are heavily influenced by emotional factors.
-Consumers are guided by personal preferences, desires, and lifestyle choices.
+Personal preferences, desires, and lifestyle choices guide consumers.
 Marketing campaigns in the B2C realm tap into these emotions, creating advertisements that resonate with individuals' aspirations, fears, or desires for self-improvement.
 The focus is on eliciting emotional responses and creating memorable brand experiences.

 4. Marketing Strategies